 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients who were prescribed antianxiety medications.
-These drugs are prescribed to residents suffering from anxiety or depression.
+This indicates the percent of residents given antianxiety drugs.
+Antianxiety drugs are given to patients suffering from anxiety and depression.

 Managing Depression Among Residents

 In St. Joseph Health Burleson, 6.6% of Patients

 This indicates the percentage of patients who are demonstrating symptoms of depression.
 Increased levels of depression could be a sign worse patient care.

 In St. Joseph Health Burleson, 98.56% of Patients

 This tells you the percentage of residents that were given the pneumonia and flu vaccines.
 Higher vaccination rates should be the norm at this point.

 In St. Joseph Health Burleson, 9.8% of Patients